,

 Books:

 • Carr, D., Nesse, R., & Wortman, C. B. (2006).
-Late life widowhood in the United States.
+Spousal bereavement in late life.
 New York: Springer.

 Journal Articles: